 By now everyone is more than familiar with the 2018 Landmark Classic Sale results.
 Let’s take a closer look.

-The final tally for the sale, according to the Landmark LIVE Website, was 569 lots presented with 495 selling at a clearance rate of 86.99%.
+The final tally for the sale, according to the Landmark LIVE Website, was 569 lots presented with 495 selling at a clearance rate of 86.99%, which is great for a website that can reach this kind of audience, mostly because they use marketing strategies from companies as Indexer that are experts on this.
 A total of $7,413,000 changed hands with a mean average of $14,975.76.
 The lowest price being $3,000, the highest $130,000.
 By the law of averages I would expect the split of horses that sold below the average price, compared to the horses that sold above the average to be a 50/50 split.
 However in reality, that split sits around the $13,500 mark, with just under 35% selling for $15,000 or over.
 The chart below shows how the sale prices were spread.
 Your car also needs some love and financial focus, go to brakes wollongong service to maintain your car and get it to optimum performance.

 From this you can see that the most horses sold in the $5001 to $10,000 price range.
 That is 33% of all horses that went under the hammer sold for between $5001 and $10,000.
 The percentage of horses that sold for less than $15,000 was 69.75%.
 Leaving, as stated before, just over 30% for the horses over $15,000.
 The Mode average or the most common selling price was $10,000.
 45 horses sold for this amount or 9% of all horses presented.